yiisoft/yii2/docs/code_style.md

 - Every class must have a documentation block that conforms to the PHPDoc.
 - All code in a class must be indented with a signle tab.
 - Only one class is permitted per PHP file.
-- When declaring public class members specify `public` keyword explicitly.
-- Variables should be declared at the top of the class before any method declarations.
-- Private variables should be named like `$_varName`.
+- All classes should be namespaced.
+- Class name should match file name.
+Class namespace should match directory structure.

 ~~~
 /**